Barry Sanders: Retirement

-On July 27, 1999, Sanders announced his retirement from pro football, on the day before Lions training camp was set to start.
+On July 27, 1999, Sanders announced his retirement from pro football, the day before Lions training camp was set to start.
 His retirement was made public by faxing a letter to The Wichita Eagle, his hometown newspaper.
 In the letter, Sanders wrote: "Shortly after the end of last season, I felt that I probably would not return for the 1999–2000 season.
 I also felt that I should take as much time as possible to sort through my feelings and make sure that my feelings were back with conviction.
 Today, I officially declare my departure from the NFL."He left football healthy, having gained 15,269 rushing yards (the most ever by any NFL player in a 10-year span).
 He retired within 1,457 rushing yards of Walter Payton's career rushing mark of 16,726 yards.
 It has been speculated that Sanders would have surpassed the record if he had not retired early, a view held by Emmitt Smith, the eventual holder of the record.
 His father praised him for his decision, saying that it "took guts."
-Sanders took time in his decision, waiting "till the last minute."
+Sanders would later describe his hesitance to retire, and that he waited "till the last minute."
 His retirement voided $20.9 million in collective salary and bonuses, along with millions of dollars in endorsements.

 Sanders' retirement came somewhat unexpectedly and was a matter of controversy.
 Two years earlier, Sanders had renewed his contract with the Lions for $34.56 million over six years with an $11 million signing bonus.
 The Lions demanded that he return $7.37 million of the bonus.
 Sanders' agents refused, and the Lions filed a grievance with the NFL.
-On February 15, 2000, an arbitrator ruled that Sanders had to immediately repay $1,833,000 (a sixth of the bonus), with the remaining bonus to be repaid over each of the three years Sanders had left on the contract provided he stayed retired.
+On February 15, 2000, an arbitrator ruled that Sanders had to immediately repay $1,833,000 (one sixth of the bonus), with three sixths of the bonus to be repaid over each of the three years Sanders had left on the contract provided he stayed retired.
 Before the ruling, Sanders offered to pay back the entire bonus in return for him being traded to another team or his release.